omussell/quire/architecture.md

 What are the chances that the KEYID, the first group in the OTP, is a duplicate between pads?
 If the same KEYID appears more than once then you wont be able to use it as an identifier?

 Can we use a Trusted Execution Environment like Intel SGX or ARM TrustZone?
 If we can, make it so that it detects which CPU type is being used and decide how to run.

+Should include the conversion tables for the other languages Should include blank copies of the codebooks so you can make your own